-Highland Park Elementary celebrated the spelling accomplishments of student Sophia Hoffman April 9 with a special school lunch.
-The Highland Park Elementary cafeteria created the menu in honor of Sophia, a fifth-grader who recently gained international attention following an extraordinary Jackson County Spelling Bee competition.
+The Highland Park Elementary cafeteria is planning a special menu on April 9 in honor of Sophia Hoffman, a fifth-grader who recently gained international attention following an extraordinary Jackson County Spelling Bee competition.

-The drawn-out Jackson County finish received international attention, with coverage by media outlets such as National Public Radio, “Inside Edition,” Time magazine, The Huffington Post, The Christian Science Monitor and the New York Daily News.
+The drawn-out Jackson County finish received international attention, with coverage by media outlets such as National Public Radio, Time magazine, The Huffington Post, The Christian Science Monitor and the New York Daily News.
 Sophia appeared on the CNN national morning news show and ABC’s “Good Morning America” on Feb.
 25, traveling to New York City to be a guest on each show.
 In addition, she made a trip to California during spring break to appear on “The Ellen DeGeneres Show.”
-Sophia and Kush dropped the puck together at a recent Mavericks game.
-On April 7, Sophia and Kush were recognized by the Jackson County Legislature.
-Sophia gave Kush a handmade card wishing him good luck at nationals.

 Sophia qualified for the Jackson County Spelling Bee by winning her school competition.